dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 ### Identifiable token filter

-In addition to the specific property based filterings mentioned above, we also have **token** based **OR** filtering across a set of
+In addition to the specific property based filtering mentioned above, we also have **token** based **OR** filtering across a set of
 properties: id, code and name (also shortName if available).
 These properties are commonly referred as **identifiable**.
 The idea is to